nuno-costa-test/viddyoze/Readme.md

 Run it
 =================
-_As usual unit tests provide the best form of interface documentation.
-The file ```test\integration\ResultsTest``` provides a good example of how to instantiate and execute the different elements of the codebase._
+_As usual, unit tests, provide the best form of interface documentation.
+The file ```test\integration\ResultsTest.php``` provides a good example of how to instantiate and execute the different elements of the codebase._

 To compute a price the code expects 3 things: